Honda FR-V: Engines

 The FR-V was available with four petrol (both Japan and Europe used the K20, with slight differences) and one diesel powered engine, though this depended on the region.

 The 1.7 VTEC and 2.0 i-VTEC were replaced in the spring of 2007 by a new 1.8 i-VTEC first introduced in the eighth generation Honda Civic.
 The Japanese-market version (known as the Honda Edix) kept the 2.0 i-VTEC engine, and a 2.4 i-VTEC engine was added.
-At the same time, some minor cosmetic changes were made (carbon effect interior, light cluster, and darker front grill).
+At the same time, some minor cosmetic changes were made (carbon effect interior, light cluster, and darker front grille).
 All-wheel drive was also offered for vehicles sold in Japan.